Item 33: Consider making library code no_std compatible

 Fallible Allocation

-The earlier sections of this Item considered two different no_std environments: a fully embedded environment with no heap allocation whatsoever (core), or a more generous environment where heap allocation is allowed (core + alloc).
-However, there are some important environments that fall between these two camps.
+The earlier sections of this Item considered two different no_std environments: a fully embedded environment with no heap allocation whatsoever (core) and a more generous environment where heap allocation is allowed (core + alloc).

-In particular, Rust's standard alloc library includes a pervasive assumption that heap allocations cannot fail, and that's not always a valid assumption.
+Unfortunately, Rust's standard alloc library includes a pervasive assumption that heap allocations cannot fail, and that's not always a valid assumption.

 Even a simple use of alloc::vec::Vec could potentially allocate on every line: